Tempest prognosticator: Accuracy and success

 Merryweather spent all of 1850 testing the device, sending a letter to the president of the Philosophical Society and the Whitby Institute, Henry Belcher, to warn him of an impending storm.
 The results of 28 of these predictions are kept in the library of Whitby Museum.
 Merryweather stated in his essay the great success that he had had with the device.

 Merryweather lobbied for the government to make use of his design around the British coastline but they instead opted for Robert FitzRoy's storm glass.

 Replicas

 The original device has been lost, but at least three replicas have been made.
 The hundredth anniversary of the invention brought renewed interest as a replica was made for the 1951 Festival of Britain.
 This non-working version was made from the description in a printed copy of Merryweather's essay and a copperplate drawing of the original.
 The device was shown in the Dome of Discovery and given to the Whitby Philosophical Society when the festival ended.
+This replica is still on display at Whitby Museum.
 Plans and photographs of this replica were then used to create faithful working models, one of which is on display at the UK National Meteorological Library and Archive at the Met Office in Exeter, Devon, and another at the Great Dickens Christmas Fair in San Francisco.